 By UN estimates, as many as 200,000 girls and women from Korea and other Asian countries were taken as sex slaves.
 Recently, Chinese scholars have placed the number closer to 400,000.
 The museum documents what the victims lived through, during the war and for many years after.
 It shows that the Japanese military orchestrated this system of mass rape and transported the victims across international borders.
 Random pimps couldn’t have done all that.

-2011: the 1,000th protest
+2011: The 1,000th protest

-2019: taking the tour again
+2019: Taking the tour again

-Only six survivors still live at the House of Sharing.
+As of this writing, only six survivors still live at the House of Sharing.
 They range in age from 90 to 102, and some are seriously debilitated.
 Part of the residence was recently converted into an intensive care unit, I learned in April when I took the tour again.
 It was my fourth visit.